MatteoGuadrini/pyreports/docs/source/executors.rst

 One of the main functions of working with data is to filter it.
 The *Executor* object has a filter method for doing this.
 This method accepts a list of values that must correspond to one of the values of a row in the Executor's Dataset.

-Another way to filter the data of an *Executor* object is to pass a function that takes a single argument and returns something.
+Another way to filter the data of an *Executor* object is to pass a callable that takes a single argument and returns something.
 The return value will be called by the ``bool`` class to see if it is ``True`` or ``False``.
-This function will be called to every single value of the row of the Executor's Dataset.
+This callable will be called to every single value of the row of the Executor's Dataset.

 Finally, it is possible to declare the name of a single return column, if not all columns are needed.